google/gapid/gapir/README.md

 ### `NOTIFICATION()` [-2 (uint32_t, pointer)]
 `<code:6> <padding:26>`

-Pops size and then a pointer from the top of the stack and stream back size bytes of data from the address to the server via the notification message.
+Pops size and then a pointer from the top of the stack and streams back `size` bytes of data from the address to the server via the notification message.

 ## Resources